Skip to main content

 Calls for change

 In recent weeks, there have been calls to extend the hedge-cutting season to allow for the cutting of hedgerows into March following a period of poor weather that rendered it challenging.
-However, until we have robust additional data on nesting birds in Ireland, we would strongly advise against making any large changes.
-Until knowledge gaps are filled, a cautionary approach is vital.
+BirdWatch Ireland opposes any shortening of the period during which cutting or burning of vegetation is banned in order to protect breeding birds.
 Ireland’s birds are already in dire straits, with 63% being of serious conservation concern.
 We cannot afford to be reckless.
 Once we lose species, it is very difficult to turn back the clock.

 Similar Species